Svaha: The Sixth Finger: Plot

 At night, an individual called Gwangmok visits his friend Kim Cheol-jin, a construction truck driver who admits to him that he has failed "Father."
 He tells Gwangmok that the dead children come to visit him at night, and he expresses concerns that something has gone wrong.
-Calling him Dhṛtarāṣṭra, Gwangmok reassures him that they are fighting evil, and that he must die before he is captured; Gwangmok assures him that he will continue their work.
+Calling him Jiguk, Gwangmok reassures him that they are fighting evil, and that he must die before he is captured; Gwangmok assures him that he will continue their work.

-The following day, Joseph, wearing a wire so Pastor Park can listen in on a discussion on Dongbanggyo's scriptures from his car outside, sneaks into the administrative offices of the Taebaek Dongbanggyo branch.
+The following day, Joseph, with his phone secretly open so Pastor Park can listen in on a discussion on Dongbanggyo's scriptures from his car outside, sneaks into the administrative offices of the Taebaek Dongbanggyo branch.
 The police arrive to investigate due to the discovery of talismans during the dead girl's autopsy.
 Expecting to find nothing, they send the practitioners home but do not discover Joseph.
 When informed that the dead girl has been traced to Kim Cheol-jin via the construction company that employs him, the police leave to intercept him.
 The police set up an ambush in the evening at the apartment Kim Cheol-jin shares with his mother.
 Kim Cheol-jin arrives at his building, but instead of going to his apartment he heads to the roof and calls his mother, telling her goodbye and that he is doing the work of heaven.
-He then jumps off the roof, killing himself before the police can stop him.
+He then jumps off the roof, hanging himself before the police can stop him.

 Pastor Park meets up with Monk Hae-an at Hae-an's office at Geumgang University.
 Hae-an explains to him that he has deduced from the pictures Park sent him that there are four Dongbanggyo branches - two more than Park knew about - centered around a central temple.
 Hae-an explains that the "generals" portrayed in images at the various Dongbanggyo branches are actually the Four Heavenly Kings, guarding the four cardinal directions (north, south, east, west), with each Dongbanggyo branch represented by one of the kings.
 Pastor Park and Joseph return to the Taebaek Dongbanggyo branch at night and do their own investigation.
 They discover a hidden room that appears to have been recently occupied and take a copy of the Dongbanggyo scripture from the room.

 The following day, Gwangmok is given a dossier on Geum-hwa by one of the Dongbanggyo members from Taebaek.
 Elsewhere, Pastor Park learns from a friend in the police force that Kim Cheol-jin was a juvenile convicted murderer.
 Gwangmok begins to stake out Geum-hwa.
 Like Kim Cheol-jin, Gwangmok also has nightmares about dead girls, but they end with a woman consoling him with a lullaby.